CesarFerrat/Rails-exercices/README.md

-# Rails-exercices
 Rails exercises I did during my IronHack coding boocamp

-Theconcert Music Site was definitely the most fun and advanced project I worked on. check it out. sign up and enjoy :)
+The Concert Music Site was definitely the most fun and advanced project I worked on. check it out. sign up and enjoy the music :)